sefinek24/Sefinek-Blocklist-Collection/info/block/Block websites and games.md

 [TikTok](../Why%20should%20I%20block%20TikTok.md), [Snapchat](../Why%20should%20I%20block%20Snapchat.md), [Omegle](../Why%20should%20I%20block%20Omegle.md), [Riot Games](../Why%20should%20I%20block%20Riot%20Games.md), [Valorant](../Why%20should%20I%20block%20Valorant.md), and [League of Legends](../Why%20should%20I%20block%20LoL.md),
 is **widely recommended** to enhance online safety and prevent potential risks such as **inappropriate content**, **cyberbullying**, and **data privacy concerns**.

-Please note that the following is a list of URLs available for blocking in Pi-hole, but it may not be comprehensive.
+Please note that the following list of URLs available for blocking in Pi-hole may not be comprehensive.
 These URLs are associated with certain domains that you may wish to block on your network to improve online safety and reduce potential risks.
 Please use this list as a reference and consider other measures to further enhance online safety.